nrvcorp/DVS_Viewer/README.md

 Click the Start button to begin streaming.

+> [!NOTE]
-**Before starting, you can configure the Frame Generation Mode settings.
+> Before starting, you can configure the Frame Generation Mode settings.
 These settings cannot be changed while streaming is running.
-To change them, click the Stop button to pause streaming,update the settings, and then click Start again to view the image data with the updated settings.**
+To change them, click the Stop button to pause streaming, update the settings, and then click Start again to view the image data with the updated settings.

 ![RealTime_Image](images/RealTime_Image.png)